MihirKJha/merchant_solution/README.md

 library and write minimum code in client .
 May be using event based architecture would be more better solution to solve these kind of  problem.

+#Note
+Please note that Changed visiblity of Signal Handler and Algo classes to public.